serglider/Courier/README.md

     emitAndStoreWithResponse
 } from 'event-courier';
 ```
-If you loaded it as a script
+If loaded as a script
 ```javascript
 const {
     createCourier,